mdg-oxf/PAX/README.md

 Michael D. Gray and Constantin C. Coussios, in review (as of 08Sep2022) at IEEE UFFC.

 This demonstration uses simulated backscatter data from a point source on the central axis of a C52v curvilinear array.
-Signals were propagated through a two-layer model consisting of a fast (eg muscle/liver) ambient medium and a peripheral layer of slow (eg fat) material.
+Signals were propagated through a two-layer model consisting of a fast (muscle/liver) ambient medium and a peripheral layer of slow (fat) material.

 The top level script is code_for_PAX_paper_08Sep2022.m, and it calls the following additional functions: teaImg_08Sep2022.m: creates a Time Exposure Acoustics image using conventional passive beamforming